pantheon-systems/documentation/source/_docs/guides/jenkins.md

 ## What you’ll need

-- Root access to a server.
+- Root access to a server with Jenkins.
 This server in this guide is running Ubuntu 16 x64.
+- An externally hosted server with:
+    - Drush (for this guide)
+    - Terminus
+    - Jenkins
 - A Drupal or Wordpress website on Pantheon.

 ## Step 1: Install Jenkins